Luke fon Fabre: Reception

 RPGFan's Abraham Ashton Liu commented that Luke was highly different from previous Tales protagonists because of his prominent unlikable traits which made his growth in the game highly notable.
-Richard Eisbeins from Kotaku also praised Luke's character development in a review of the anime.
-He commented that while "Luke starts the series as one of the most unlikable protagonists in all anime", it "becomes less and less prominent over the first eight episodes of the series—as he develops a hero complex of sorts which drives him into the jaws of disaster.
-From that point on, however, he tries frantically to be better than he was—to think for himself and to do what he feels is right.
-And despite the occasional minor setback, he succeeds."
 Game Informer's Kimberley Wallace praised the development of the character as well as his relationship with Tear, commenting the two had one of the best moments in the game during the ending.
 On the other hand, Keza MacDonald of IGN felt his character development was "from total obnoxious jerk to slightly less of an obnoxious jerk" as the other characters were more likable than him.
 UK Anime Network's Kevin Leathers said that while Luke's development lacked originality, in the end manages to entertains players.

 In a Famitsu poll from 2010, Luke was voted as the forty-ninth best video game character.
 He has also appeared in official Tales popularity polls where he was voted as one of the most popular characters from the series.
 He appeared third in the fourth poll, while in the following two he was fourth.
 In another poll in 2014, he was voted second.
 The character has also been popular with cosplayers.